dfahlander/typeson/README.md

 # typeson.js
-Tiny library for encapsulating custom types with JSON
+A tiny type encapsuler for use with JSON, BSON or socket.io

 *Only 3.4kb minified. ~1k when gzipped.*